WellthCare

 • Specialty Pharmacy Mandate: You must use the plan's designated specialty pharmacy for fulfillment and patient support services.

-Key Laws and Protections Impacting Coverage
+Key Laws That Protect Your Coverage

 Several federal regulations provide a framework for coverage, though they don't guarantee specific drugs will be covered.

 • Mental Health Parity (MHPAEA): If the rare disease is a mental health or substance use disorder, this law requires that financial requirements (like copays) and treatment limitations (like prior auth) be no more restrictive than those for medical/surgical benefits.
-This can be a powerful tool in appeals.
+This can be a valuable tool in appeals.

-The Role of Pharmacy Benefit Managers (PBMs) and Emerging Solutions
+The Role of PBMs and New Solutions

 Actionable Steps for Employees and HR Leaders